istio/istio.io/content/en/docs/tasks/traffic-management/request-timeouts/index.md

 ---
 title: Request Timeouts
-description: This task shows you how to setup request timeouts in Envoy using Istio.
+description: This task shows you how to set up request timeouts in Envoy using Istio.
 weight: 40
 aliases:
     - /docs/tasks/request-timeouts.html